zoff-kollektiv/cifar/data/people/33-halima-ben-ali.md

 typeOfSanctions: Asset freeze and prohibition to make funds available
 startOfSanctions: 04.02.2011
 ---
-Halima is an older of two daughters of Zine El Abidine Ben Ali and Laila Trabelsi.
+Halima is the younger of two daughters of Zine El Abidine Ben Ali and Laila Trabelsi.
 Born in Tunis 17 July 1992 she is married to Mehdi Ben Gaied.
 [1](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02011R0101-20170128)